oicr-gsi/dimsum/dev_guide.md

 Elements from the `head` section of the main layout will be included before the `head` elements from the page template.
 The title from the page and layout will also be concatenated automatically.

-## Assets
-Custom svgs and other visual assets should go into `/src/main/resources/static/img`

 ## Font Awesome

 Icons are sourced from [Font Awesome](https://fontawesome.com/).
-Dimsum strictly uses it's free solid variants for consistent branding.
+Dimsum strictly uses its free solid variants for consistent branding.

 ## Tailwind CSS